Mistborn: The Bands of Mourning: Plot summary

-Wax crawls through the pit, but is dying and loses consciousness.
+Wax crawls through the pit, but is confronted by his uncle.
+Edwarn reveals he gained Allomancy through Hemalurgy, and tries to kill Wax, but is stopped by Wayne.
+Dying from his wounds, Wax loses consciousness.
 He appears in a world beyond death and meets Harmony, who forces Wax to confront his own hatred and self-loathing surrounding the death of Lessie.
 Harmony also shows Wax a vision of his planet, Scadrial, surrounded by red mist, hinting that he has been holding off a far greater threat than Wax knew.
 Marasi realizes that the temple is a decoy, and the real bands have been reforged into a metal spearhead on a statue outside the temple.
 She seizes the Bands, and uses their incredible power to find Wax.
 Harmony offers Wax the chance to continue his life and fulfil his duty; he takes it, taking the Bands from Marasi and healing his wounds.
 As Wax uses his newfound power to quickly disable Set forces and capture Edwarn, Steris and Allik liberate his remaining captive crew members.
 Wayne hunts down and seemingly kills Telsin as she tries to slip away, but later Wax discovers her body is missing and that she has escaped.

 Allik's crew uses a newly recovered airship to transport Wax's team and their prisoners back to Elendel.
 They open potential future trade deals for their peoples before the airship returns to its homeland.
 However, the governor informs Wax that the murder of Lady Kelesina may spark a war.
 The Bands are given to the kandra for safekeeping.
 Wax admits his love for Steris, and they marry in private.
 A strange, red-eyed servant of Trell visits Edwarn in prison, and detonates a bomb killing itself and Edwarn.
 Wax discovers that the strange coin from New Seran is a Coppermind, and investigation of the memory inside reveals that the man with the spike in his eye was not the Lord Ruler, but actually Kelsier, the Survivor.